-This video is a bit unusual because it’s filmed from a first-person POV but it does a good job of showing the i-Limb Quantum performing a variety of daily tasks.
+This video is a bit unusual because it is filmed from a first-person POV, but it does a good job of showing the i-Limb Quantum performing a variety of daily tasks.
 It also shows the value of having two working hands.

 i-Limb Key Features

 Grip Patterns & Control System

 The i-Limb offers anywhere from 12 different grips for the Access model up to an industry-leading 36 different grips for the Quantum model, including 12 that can be customized by the user.

-This may sound impressive but if you look closely at the preceding video, you will see that most of the tasks are performed using the same core grips.
-This is consistent with various studies on grip usage.
+This may sound impressive, but if you look closely at the preceding videos, you will see that most of the tasks are performed using only a few core grips.
+This is consistent with most studies on grip usage.

 The key question, then, is how well does the i-Limb perform these grips?

 We cannot find any evidence that the i-Limb’s core control system (i.e. the accuracy with which it translates myoelectric signals into bionic hand actions) is superior to that of other bionic hands.
 Indeed, the i-Limb does not seem to be as fluid or intuitive as its main competitor, Ottobock’s Michelangelo Hand, when it comes to fine motor skills.

-Here, for example, is a short video of an i-Limb user tying his shoes:
+Here, for example, is a short video of an i-Limb user tying his shoelaces:

 And here is a user performing a similar task with a Michelangelo Hand: